fanzonezy/MitchellClaimService/README.md

 output: None
 throws: IllegalArgumentException, SQLException

 spec: if successful, a claim will be deleted from back store.
 If the input is invalid, an IllegalArgumentException will be raised. if one of the write option to date base is failed, a SQLException will be raised.
 This API implement by transaction.

+Part Four: Test Client Spec
+I used JUnit test frame work to test those APIs.
+By simply run TestClient you can run all the tests.
+Besides the sample XML file provided.
+I designed some algorithms to randomly generate legal XML file to test my API. those algorithms are packed in TestXMLStringGenerator class which is in test case package.